noahgibbs/pixiurge/CONCEPTS.md

 along and see the right things in an area larger than their browser window.

+In a software sense, a Displayable subclass knows how to display or hide itself using messages over Websockets.
+A Player knows what objects are currently displayed, but must ask a Displayable to display itself to get the specific messages.

 ## The Front End

 Pixiurge includes a display library with some built-in display